ValoCookie/osu-Requests/README.md

 ### Twitch map requests

-- Automatic detection of osu!lazer beatmap links in Twitch chat
+- Automatic detection of osu! beatmap links in Twitch chat
 - Automatic request queue with a highlighted current request
 - Exact beatmap difficulty detection when a difficulty-specific link is provided
 - Duplicate-request protection with Twitch chat feedback